oluaju/vol_machine/README.md

 1. Do the corelationships significantly impact the multi-step forecast of the IVS?
 2. Can TS Stat Models accurately predict multi-step forecast?
 3. Does recurrent neural network architecture outperform traditional time series models in a multi-step out-of-sample forecast of the IVS?
-4. Can the combination of RNNs with time series models drive better predictability
+4. Can the combination of RNN with CNN model drive better predictability
+5. What we could better or to improve the performance of the model

 In Summary, this project attempts to identify the best suited model and how hyperparameter tuning could play a role in predicting close to the realized Volatility n-days ahead.